trina-thompson8118/random-password/README.md

 A **Random Password Generator** built using **React**, **Next.js**, **Tailwind CSS**, and **Material-UI Icons**.
 This application allows users to generate strong, secure passwords with customizable options for length and character composition.
 The app is mobile-friendly and includes toast notifications for enhanced user experience.

+For a demo of this please visit [DEMO](https://random-password-pn9wfv5dv-trina-thompsons-projects.vercel.app/).

 ## Features

 - Generate secure passwords of customizable length (8–32 characters).